Heterogeneous Adaptive Policy Optimization: Tailoring Optimization to Every Token's Nature: Token Heterogeneity in RLHF

-As shown in Figure~\ref{fig:token_analysis}, most tokens cluster near zero entropy, with frequency decreasing sharply as entropy increases—high-entropy tokens are exceptionally rare.
-We find an inverse relationship between entropy and sampling probability.
-Among the top 100 highest-entropy tokens, most represent critical decision points in mathematical reasoning, creating a paradox: the tokens most valuable for learning are systematically under-sampled during standard rollout generation.
+\textbf{Characterizing Tokens in Rollout Generation.} We then analyze token distributions and occurrence frequencies in Figure~\ref{fig:token_distributions2},~\ref{fig:token_distributions1}.
+We find that high-entropy tokens are rare.
+These tokens have low sampling probabilities but predominantly represent critical decision points.
+This creates a paradox: the tokens most valuable for learning are systematically under-sampled during standard rollout.

-\paragraph{Temperature Effects on Critic Token Generation}This paradox motivates our investigation into how to control the occurrence frequency of critical tokens and their corresponding entropy during the sampling process.
-We turn our attention to temperature—the primary hyperparameter governing sampling randomness in language models.
-We systematically evaluate rollout generation across various temperature settings in Observation \hyperlink{Observation4}{4}.